 DVDs have already moved out of fashion due to the arrival of external hard drives.
 Yet, we can’t entirely refute the importance of CDs and DVDs as they are still used for many essential actions like installing the Windows 10 OS.
-Some users also use it for storing various types of files, So if and when the DVD drive is not working in Windows 10, it causes worry and a state of panic.
+Some users also use it for storing various types of files, So if and when the DVD drive is not working in Windows 10, it causes worry and a state of panic, just like when the laptop keyboard is not working.

 The CD or DVD drives can start malfunctioning due to several reasons.
 If your device drivers are corrupted, the firmware is outdated, or dirt gets accumulated, it can lead to DVD drive breakdown.
 However, there are many solutions to get rid of this problem.